 The town is named after Sir Francis Cockburn, then governor of the Bahamas in the early 1800s.
 Cockburn Town is the oldest permanent settlement in the country, having been initially settled by sea salt producers from Bermuda in 1681 (the same year Philadelphia was founded), and predates many other European settlements in the Caribbean, including Kingston and Nassau.

 History and Architecture

-The rise of the town was mainly due to the sea salt industry that once operated on Grand Turk, Salt Cay and South Caicos.
-At a time when salt was a valuable commodity, the natural shallow ponds in the Turks and Caicos were easy to adapt for the evaporation of ocean water.
+The rise of the town was mainly due to the sea salt industry that once operated on Grand Turk, Salt Cay, and South Caicos.
+At a time when salt was a valuable commodity, the natural shallow ponds in the Turks and Caicos were easy to adapt to the evaporation of ocean water.
 The income from salt exports and the necessity of infrastructure were what created Cockburn Town.